fatih/camelcase/README.md

 string into a slice of words.
 It can be used to convert a camelcase word (lower or upper case) into any type of word.

+## Splitting rules:

+1. If string is not valid UTF-8, return it without splitting as single item array.
+2. Assign all unicode characters into one of 4 sets: lower case letters, upper case letters, numbers, and all other characters.
+3. Iterate through characters of string, introducing splits between adjacent characters that belong to different sets.
+4. Iterate through array of split strings, and if a given string is upper case:
+   * if subsequent string is lower case:
+     * move last character of upper case string to beginning of lower case string

 ## Install

 ```bash